Clustering | Different Methods, and Applications (Updated 2024)

 Conclusion

 In this article, we have discussed the various ways of performing clustering.
-We came across applications for unsupervised learning in a large no. of domains and also saw how to improve the accuracy of a supervised machine learning algorithm using clustering.
+We came across application of clustering for unsupervised learning in a large no. of domains and also saw how to improve the accuracy of a supervised machine learning algorithm using clustering.

 Although clustering is easy to implement, you need to take care of some important aspects, like treating outliers in your data and making sure each cluster has a sufficient population.
 These aspects of clustering are dealt with in great detail in this article.